Sacha Houlié

-Sacha Houlié (born 8 October 1988) is a French lawyer and politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Vienne.
+Sacha Houlié (born 8 October 1988) is a French lawyer and politician of former member La République En Marche!
+(LREM 2017-2024) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Vienne.

 Political career

 Early beginnings

 Having previously been active for the Socialist Party, Houlié joined LREM in 2015.
 Together with three friends, including Pierre Person, he founded "Jeunes avec Macron" (Young People for Macron) in June 2015.

 Member of the National Assembly, 2017–present

 In parliament, Houlié has been serving as member of the Committee on Legal Affairs since 2017.
 In this capacity, he was his parliamentary group's rapporteur on 2019 legislation to strengthen the powers of elected municipal officials, particularly in small municipalities.
 From 2017 until 2018, he was also one of the National Assembly's six vice-presidents, under the leadership of president François de Rugy.
 Within his parliamentary group, he is considered a close ally of President Emmanuel Macron.

 Following Pierre Person's resignation from the LREM leadership in September 2020, Houlié joined him and stepped down as well.

 In 2022, Houlié was elected chair of the Committee on Legal Affairs.